Open University Enrollment in Online Classes

 Upon receiving your class request form, Continuing Education will check if there is still space available.
 If there is space, you will be notified by email that you are eligible to take the course.
 Your payment will be requested at that time by Visa, MasterCard, or check.
 Payment must be received before your registration can be processed.
 If you choose to pay by check, we cannot process your registration until your check arrives at the Continuing Education Office.

 Step 4: Fee Payment

-Fees for the fall 2013 semester were $280 per unit.
+Fees for the spring 2014 semester were $280 per unit.
 We do not yet know if this fee will change.
-When the spring 2014 fee is confirmed, we will post it here.
+When the fall 2014 fee is confirmed, we will post it here.
 Payment for a class is due in full at the time of registration.
 Any debts to the University or registration holds must be resolved before registration can be completed.
 Financial aid through Chico State is not available to Open University students.